 In order to do this, the goals are defined along with proper metrics associated with them.
 For example, if one of the goals in your content strategy is to get higher search rankings, then you’d be tracking metrics like average search position.

 In addition, a brand uses a number of web analytics tools to measure and track these metrics.
-The most prominent example of such a software is Google Analytics.
+The most prominent example of such software is Google Analytics.

-From the analytics data, we can get insights on things like how much traffic the content is getting, demographics of readers, which content is performing the best and more.
+From the analytics data, we can get insights on things like how much traffic the content is getting, demographics of readers, which content is performing the best, and more.